German mediatisation: General compensation plan

 A "general compensation plan" combining the various formal and informal accords concluded in Paris was drafted by Talleyrand in June 1802, approved by Russia with minor changes, and submitted almost as an ultimatum to the Imperial Deputation when it finally convened at Regensburg for its first meeting on 24 August 1802.
 It was stated in the preamble that the mediating Powers had been forced to come up with a compensation plan due to the "irreconcilable differences between the German Princes" regarding the details of compensation, and the Imperial Deputation's delay in starting its work.
-It was said that the plan, "based on calculations of unquestionable impartiality" endeavored to effect compensation for recognized losses while “maintaining the pre-war balance of power between the key German rulers", two goals that were somewhat contradictory.
-The original rationale for compensation, which had been to compensate strictly for territory lost, had been replaced by political objectives: to favor powerful or well-connected rulers and to woo potential allies.
+It was said that the plan, "based on calculations of unquestionable impartiality" endeavored to effect compensation for recognized losses while "maintaining the pre-war balance of power between the key German rulers", two goals that were somewhat contradictory.
+The mediating Powers had decided right from the beginning of the process that income rather than population and size was to be the determining factor in estimating the losses.

 As Austria had been excluded from the discussions, its envoy at Paris only learned of the plan when he read it in Le Moniteur.
 He swiftly negotiated revisions which confirmed both Francis II's Imperial prerogatives and his rights as ruler of Austria.
 The Habsburgs' compensation package was also augmented with additional secularized bishoprics.
-Francis II had been hostile to secularisation, but once it became clear that near complete secularisation was unavoidable, he fought as hard as any other ruler to obtain his share of the spoils.
+Francis II had been hostile to secularisation, but once it became clear that near complete secularisation was unavoidable, he fought as hard as any other ruler to obtain his share of former church states.
 He was particularly adamant that his younger brother Ferdinand, who had been dispossessed of his secundogeniture Grand Duchy of Tuscany by the invading French, be adequately compensated.